 Prompt templates

-• System prompt: Set the Agent’s role, capability boundaries, and behavior guidelines
+• System prompt: Define the Agent’s role, capability boundaries, and behavioral guidelines

 Conversation history and user memory

-Hands-On Case: Add persona and long-term memory to your Agent
+Practical case: Add role settings and long-term memory to your Agent

-Goal: Enhance personalization and continuity.
-The Agent should mimic the speaking style of a specific persona (e.g., an anime character) and remember key user information (e.g., name, interests) to use in subsequent conversations.
+Goal: Improve the Agent’s personalization and continuity of service.
+The Agent should be able to speak in the style of a specific character (such as an anime character) and remember key information about the user (such as name and interests), then use that memory in subsequent conversations.

 Core challenges:

-• Role-playing: How to clearly define the persona’s language style and personality in the prompt, and keep the persona stable
+• Role-playing: How to clearly define the character’s language style and personality in the prompt, and make the Agent consistently maintain this persona

-• Memory application: How to naturally incorporate the stored user-memory JSON into subsequent prompts so the Agent truly “remembers” the user
+• Memory application: How to naturally incorporate the stored user-memory JSON into subsequent prompts so that the Agent genuinely appears to “remember” the user

 Architecture Design: